nikhillondhe9/openag-cloud-v1/UI-FlaskReact-AppEngineFlexVM/CodingChallenge.md

 # Coding Challenge
-This challenge is to improve the user account recovery process.
-This web app currently doesn't support emailing the user an account reset link.
+The challenge is to improve the user account recovery process.
+This web app currently doesn't support emailing the user an account or password reset link.
 The challenge is to add that functionality to a work branch and submit a PR.

 ## Set up
 Run: `./one_time_setup_for_local_development.sh`